nv-morpheus/Morpheus/docs/source/getting_started.md

-  deserialize   Messages are logically partitioned based on the pipeline config's `pipeline_batch_size` parameter. dropna        Drop null data entries from a DataFrame. filter        Filter message by a classification threshold. from-file     Load messages from a file. from-kafka    Load messages from a Kafka cluster. gen-viz       (Deprecated) Write out visualization DataFrames.
+  deserialize   Messages are logically partitioned based on the pipeline config's `pipeline_batch_size` parameter. dropna        Drop null data entries from a DataFrame. filter        Filter message by a classification threshold. from-doca     A source stage used to receive raw packet data from a ConnectX-6 Dx NIC. from-file     Load messages from a file. from-kafka    Load messages from a Kafka cluster. gen-viz       (Deprecated) Write out visualization DataFrames.